Kratom Guides

 (LEGAL)

-In the state of Oklahoma, kratom is currently legal.
 The state’s Bureau of Narcotics proposed a bill to ban the herb in 2014.
-It did not succeed due to a successful petition which was signed by many kratom supporters and advocates.
+It did not succeed due to a successful petition which many kratom supporters and advocates signed.

 Regulation of the herb includes clearly labeled products, including alkaloid content and ingredients, age restrictions, etc.